Developmental Roadmap

 What drives me in my work is a focus on solving problems.
 Over time, I’ve grown more confident in my ability to tackle challenges by breaking them down and applying my skillset.
 I used to see personal motivation as the main factor for completing projects, and also my biggest pitfall, since it can be an unstable factor for specializing.
 But I’ve noticed that over time and with my education in my bachelor and the acquisition of skills my motivation shifted to the process itself and the satisfaction of finding solutions are what keep me going.
 I’m still navigating the balance between specialization and generalization, as I’m driven both by a desire to master specific skills and by the excitement of connecting diverse ideas across fields.

-I value optimism and open-mindedness, believing these traits fuel creativity, collaboration, and motivation.
-My strength lies in connecting people and disciplines, facilitating inclusive, stakeholder-driven design processes [3] where diverse perspectives lead to innovative outcomes.
-In team settings, I naturally gravitate toward coordination, ensuring all voices are heard and ideas are shared collaboration as a cornerstone of impactful design, and I actively work to create an environment where inclusivity drives innovation.
-While I thrive in collaborative environments, I sometimes struggle when others show a lack of initiative, which can lead me to take over tasks to maintain momentum.
+While I thrive in collaborative and inclusive environments, I sometimes struggle when others show a lack of initiative, which can lead me to take over tasks to maintain momentum.
 I’m aware that this tendency could hinder team dynamics, and I aim to improve my ability to navigate these situations, as it will likely also be part of future professional settings.

 In summary, I am a designer dedicated to leveraging technology thoughtfully and responsibly, balancing creativity, technical skills, and human-centered design to craft solutions that make a meaningful impact.